LindseySully/streaming-03-lindseysullivan/README.md

     - The user may specify the max amount of messages to send.
 This limits the continually streaming of messages from the CSV file which contains 5,000 lines.
 1. Defines functions for:
     - prepare_message_from_row(row)
-        - prepares the CSV file information to be trasmitted into a binary message for a given row
+        - prepares the CSV file information to be trasmitted into a JSON message for a given row
         - limits the message information to the song name and artist name.
     - stream_row(input_file_name)
         - takes the input file name and prepares the data to stream.